 However, keep in mind that if you get bitten by a tick and get Lyme Disease, it’s ok; just figure out what’s next.
 Deep breaths.

 Lyme is not a death sentence, and it doesn’t define you.
-There are many of us in that fight together, and I can assure you, there is hope for healing.
+There are many of us in that fight together, and I can assure you, there is hope.

 Then if you do end up with a Lyme Disease Diagnosis, partner up with others to get help on dealing with this disease, and get on with your life.

-Have you done any of these Tips to Prevent Lyme Disease?
+Have you tried any of these Tips to Avoid Ticks?

-Stefani is a boy mom and wife on a mission to provide natural healing hope for autoimmune disease and Lyme disease, and encouragement for raising healthy kids in a toxic world.
+Stefani is a boy mom and wife on a mission to provide hope for those with autoimmune conditions and Lyme, and encouragement for raising healthy kids.
 She blogs over at Natural Paleo Family where she loves to cook real food meals, healthy desserts, and embrace the craziness that is life.